Home

 How can you be certain that such a plan will have an impact?
 Will your efforts be backed by rigorous scientific data?
 Or will they be powered by well-meaning wishes?

-And with this transition, Downer started capturing and tracking more data—particularly related to its production of greenhouse gas (GHG) emissions.
+And with this transition, Downer started capturing and tracking more data—particularly related to their production of greenhouse gas (GHG) emissions.
 However, these tracking efforts relied heavily on manual data collection and processing, which tied up staff and resources.
 “We used to say that we had the world’s largest Excel pivot table to manage our GHG emissions data,” adds Bridge.
 “That level of effort wasn’t sustainable, and we knew it.”

 We used to say that we had the world’s largest Excel pivot table to manage our GHG emissions data.
 That level of effort wasn’t sustainable, and we knew it.
-Ricky Bridge Group General Manager Environment Sustainability and Reporting, Downer Group
+Ricky Bridge Group General Manager, Environment Sustainability and Reporting Downer Group

 A data-driven approach